Rhoban/Projekt/README.md

 Will generate red lines for cutting and black filled polygons to engrave the difference between the first layer and the layer at 2.5mm from the bottom of your STL.

+You can specify multiple engraving, like this:

+    projekt -e 2.5:black -e 2.9:lightgrey input.stl -o out.svg